tbeckerson/soviet-generate-scripts/README.md

  - edit the three variables at the beginning of *lfs-generate.sh*

 ## running the scripts
 As root, invoking *lfs-generate.sh* should be all that's needed.
-The script should allow you to resume at the beginning of each stage of the build, with minimal repeated work.
+The script should allow you to resume at the beginning of each stage of the build.
+A file *build-time* is generated, with the start and finish times.

 ## TODO:
 ### high priority